 While waiting on a delayed flight, David Trask, who has left his unfaithful wife, meets three of his fellow passengers.
 When the aircraft crashes, he is one of few survivors, and sets out to resolve their unfinished business.

 The movie chronicles the events of history's "man of mystery," Rasputin.
 Although not quite historically accurate and little emphasis is put on the politics of the day, Rasputin's rise to ...
 See full summary »

-Bette Davis is an English nanny whose charge is 10-year-old Joey, just released from a home for disturbed children where he'd spent two years undergoing treatment for drowning his little sister in the bath.
-Shortly after his arrival home, suspicion arouses again when his mother is poisoned.
-But Joey continues to insist Nanny is responsible, just as she was with the death of his little sister, with only a neighboring friend believing the young boy.
+Bette Davis is an English nanny whose charge is a rude 10-year-old Joey, just discharged from a disturbed children's home where he'd spent two years undergoing treatment for drowning his little sister in the bath.
+He returns to an unloving father, fragile mother, and doting nanny -- whom he hates.
+Suspicion arises again when his mother is poisoned, and Joey continues to insist Nanny is responsible.
+Joey contends the nanny was responsible for his little sister's death, and only the upstairs neighbour girl believes him.
 Written by

 Was this review helpful to you?